sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started.md

 - [Learn how the config works](doc:getting-started#how-it-works), including key concepts like lines, anchors, and methods
 - [Test the config](doc:getting-started#test-the-config) by running your config against a second PDF
 - [Use the API](doc:getting-started#integrate-with-your-application) to integrate your Sensible config with your application
+- [Validate extractions in production](doc:getting-started#validate-extractions-in-production) so you can flag extracted fields as warnings or errors

 Get an account
 ====